Top Things to Do in Milford on Sea 2026

 The New Forest and surrounding towns and villages offer an exciting calendar of events for your enjoyment – check out some of our favourites and book your stay in Milford on Sea around them.

-Beaulieu is a marvellous day out and is approximately a 20-minute drive from Milford on Sea .
+Beaulieu is also a marvellous day out and is approximately a 20-minute drive from Milford on Sea .
 It includes the National Motor Museum, Palace House, Beaulieu Abbey, World of Top Gear and a new adventure play area, Little Beaulieu.

-Paultons Park, the UK’s Number 1 Family Theme Park and home to Peppa Pig will run seasonal events throughout 2023.
+Paultons Park, the UK’s Number 1 Family Theme Park and home to Peppa Pig will run seasonal events throughout 2026.
 The Park is a great day out and just a short drive from the village.
 Here you can enjoy rollercoaster rides, flumes, many play areas and meeting the characters from Peppa Pig.

-The New Forest and Hampshire Show is also one event not to miss, taking place on 25th 26th and 27th July 2023 at the New Park Showground, Brockenhurst it is approximately a 20-minute drive from Milford on Sea.
+The New Forest and Hampshire Show is also one event not to miss, taking place on 28th, 29th and 30th July 2026 at the New Park Showground, Brockenhurst and is approximately a 20-minute drive from Milford on Sea.
 The New Forest Show has a long and varied history starting as a small, one-day agricultural show in 1920 and developing into the 3-day spectacular event of today.
+With main ring attractions, family fun area, over 600 shopping and trade stands and local produce market to name just a few there’s something here for everyone.

-In neighbouring Lymington, you’ll discover The Lymington Seafood Festival – taking place on the 14, 15 and 16 July 2023.
+In neighbouring Lymington, you’ll discover The Lymington Seafood Festival – celebrating its 10th birthday this year from 10th to 12th July 2026.
 This little boutique festival brings together food, drink and live music alongside the beautiful Solent views of Lymington.

-So, whatever the reason or time of year you choose to Visit Milford on Sea there’s plenty to do in 2023!
+So, whatever the reason or time of year you choose to Visit Milford on Sea there’s plenty to do in 2026!
 We look forward to welcoming you soon.